 Google Maps Embed

-A map provides visual location confirmation and helps Google associate your site with a geographic point.
+hasGoogleMapsEmbed provides visual location confirmation and helps Google associate your site with a specific geographic point for local pack ranking.

 −5